John-R-Wallace-NOAA/JRWToolBox/README.md

     lib("John-R-Wallace/Imap") # GitHub
     lib(plyr) # CRAN

 - %ino% preserves the order when using matching operators unlike %in%.
-See my entry in Stack Overflow: https://stackoverflow.com/questions/10586652/r-preserve-order-when-using-matching-operators-in
+See my entry on Stack Overflow: https://stackoverflow.com/questions/10586652/r-preserve-order-when-using-matching-operators-in